-In this guide, we provide a summary/breakdown of energy in the US.
+In the guide below, we provide a summary/breakdown of energy in the United States.

-We look at consumption, production, energy sources, energy mix, energy use by industry, and a forecast for future energy use.
+We look at consumption, production, energy sources that make up the energy mix, energy use by industry, a forecast for future energy use, and more.

 Summary – Energy In The United States